Mexico will stop sending oil to Cuba, Trump says

-Voters across the country cast their ballots on Sunday to elect members of parliament and local government officials.
+Voters across Benin cast their ballots on Sunday (11 January) to elect members of parliament and local government officials.
 The elections are the first nationwide vote since officials announced they had foiled a coup plot in December, heightening attention on the country’s political climate.

 President Patrice Talon’s ruling allies are seeking to maintain control of the National Assembly as the country prepares for a presidential election next year.
 Talon is constitutionally barred from running again, making the parliamentary vote a key indicator of political alignment ahead of the transition.

-Analysts say the elections represent an important test for Benin’s stability, as the country looks to reassure both citizens and regional partners following the failed coup attempt and ahead of a crucial presidential race.
+Analysts say the elections represent an important test for the West African nation's stability, as the country looks to reassure both citizens and regional partners following the failed coup attempt and ahead of a crucial presidential race.

 Israel has firmly denied reports suggesting it intends to relocate displaced Palestinians to Somaliland, a self-declared breakaway region of Somalia, amid growing regional and international scrutiny.

-The reports surfaced shortly after Israel became the first country to recognise Somaliland as an independent state, prompting speculation about possible population relocation plans.
+The reports surfaced shortly after Israel became the first country to recognise Somaliland as an independent state.
 Somalia’s federal government has strongly opposed the idea, warning that any transfer of people to the region would be illegal and a violation of international law.

-Israeli officials have rejected the claims, saying there are no plans to move displaced Palestinians to Somaliland.
-They have described the reports as unfounded, amid ongoing diplomatic tensions linked to the conflict in Gaza and its humanitarian consequences.
+Israeli officials said there are no plans to move displaced Palestinians to Somaliland and described the reports as unfounded.

 President Yoweri Museveni, who has been in power for nearly four decades, is seeking another term in office.
 Security forces have warned that any attempts to disrupt the electoral process will be dealt with firmly.